Takashimadaira Station

 Takashimadaira Station (高島平駅, Takashimadaira-eki) is a railway station on the Toei Mita Line in Itabashi, Tokyo, Japan, operated by the Tokyo subway operator Tokyo Metropolitan Bureau of Transportation (Toei).

 Lines

 Takashimadaira Station is served by the Toei Mita Line, and is numbered "I-25".

 Station layout

+The station is composed of two island platforms serving four tracks.
 The Mita line sidings are next to the station.